96imranahmed/experiments/gaussian_processes/README.md

 ## So-what?

-It looks like this torch vectorization is *really* efficienct (and, moreover, torch is *really* easy to use).
+It looks like this torch vectorization is *really* efficient (and, moreover, torch is *really* easy to use).
 However, if you need to use GPs in your pipelines, it's probably a good idea to just use [GPyTorch](https://gpytorch.ai/) going forwards.